Sennadir/Flask_Project_Sales_Application/README.md

 * [Prediction] (It's the folder containing the predictions that would be generated for the user)
 * [templates] (It's the folder containing the different HTML Files)
 * [data] (It's the folder containing the data)

+# About the project
+## Context
+The context of the project is purely educational.
+It's a project that have been conducted in the context of the Course Machine Learning Business Case deserved in the M2 Data Science of Ecole Polytechnique.

+## Authors :
+* Clotilde Miura
+* Manon Rivoire
+* Rym Gassi
+* Alexis Gerbaux
+* Sofiane ENNADIR